 - Archon 5 (2926 MMR)

-The next medal in the Dota 2 rank distribution is Legend.
+The next medal in the rank distribution is Legend.
 This is where you’ll find people who start to understand their strengths and weaknesses and encounter some very good players.
-Players exhibit advanced mechanical skills and game knowledge.
-They have a strong game sense and map awareness, anticipating enemy movements and strategies.
+Players demonstrate a higher level of mechanical skills and understanding of the game.
+They are game and map-aware, and can predict enemy moves and strategies.

 - Legend 1 (3080 MMR)